real-general-iroh/PD-AHK-Duty-Menu/README.md

 # PD AHK-Duty-Menu

-This is a menu I made to spawn vehicles and do frequent RP that is donw quite often, such as cuffing, frisking, uncuffing, et cetera.
+This is a menu I made to spawn vehicles and do frequent RP that is done quite often, such as cuffing, frisking, uncuffing, et cetera.

 ## Installation